Employment Pass & S Pass Applications

 Mid-skilled foreign employees who have a Degree or Diploma qualification, but with just a few years of relevant experience and a lower salary, and who do not come from an “approved source country” (to be eligible for a work permit)…or a skilled foreign employee holding a lesser academic qualification, may not be deemed eligible for an EP.
 Instead, these employees can work in Singapore on an S Pass.
-Candidates for an S Pass must earn a fixed monthly salary of at least S$2,400.00, commensurate with their experience and job role.
+Candidates for an S Pass must earn a fixed monthly salary of at least S$2,500, commensurate with their experience and job role.
 A foreign worker levy is imposed on the company for S Pass holders, and the company must also meet the foreign manpower quota applicable for its industry sector.
-For example, services companies must have at least 5 locals to 1 S Pass, or 11 locals to 2 S Pass holders (assuming the company does not have any other dependency on foreign workers (work permits), in which case the quota may be higher).
+Varied across industry sectors, the quota is lowest for the Services Sector – 10% of a company’s workforce.
+For example, services companies must have at least 9 locals to 1 S Pass, or 18 locals to 2 S Pass holders (assuming the company does not have any other dependency on foreign workers (work permits), in which case the quota may be higher).

 Please note: EP & S Pass applicants are advised not to make any relocation plans until they have received an In-Principle Approval Letter from the Ministry of Manpower (MOM).

 S Pass applicants with a minimum salary of S$ 6,000 will be able to bring in Singapore their spouse and children.